xpack-dev-tools/qemu-arm-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 ## Changes

-Compared to the upstream `qemu-system-arm`, there are no major changes.
+Compared to the upstream `qemu-system-arm` and `qemu-system-aarch64`, there are no major changes.

 The supported boards and CPUs are: